Flood Hazard Awareness

 - Develop a network of pedestrian and bicycle ways for hiking and cycling throughout Bryan

 The Flood Mitigation Plan may be viewed online here.

 Each year a progress report is prepared as part of the City’s Community Rating System annual recertification process and copies of the progress report are provided to the Bryan City Council and made available to the news media and the public.
 The intent of the report is to give a brief update on the City’s progress with respect to each of the plan objectives and goals, and to expand on the city’s future activities.
-The latest annual progress report for the plan may be found here.
+The latest annual progress report for the plan may be found by clicking here.

 How to protect yourself and your family during a flood